edwardUL99/inject-lite/README.md

 ```

 Note that this also restricts annotation scanning using the `AnnotationScanner` API.

+**NOTE:** When using `Injection.configure`, it should be called before the first call to `Injector#get` and can only be called
+once, otherwise an exception is thrown

 ## Custom Injectable Annotation
 While `@Injectable` is the annotation to use for registering dependencies, you can also register your own annotations to